FLYING taildraggers 1950-2003

 I didn't pilot another plane for nearly 4 years, until Marge and I bought an Aeronca Sedan, registered as N1438H, in Massachusetts.
 We bought that to see the March 7, 1970 eclipse over Nantucket, and fly to California.

-We saw only one other plane aloft in the eclipse, but as we started for Maine the Martha's Vineyard airport below was crowded with planes, their occupants having watched the show through telescopes.
+We saw only one other plane aloft in the eclipse, but as we started for Maine the Martha's Vineyard airport below was crowded with planes preparing to take off, their occupants having watched the show through telescopes.

-We learned 2 things about eclipses, untimely because for most of us there are few of them in a lifetime:
+We learned 2 things about eclipses, untimely because for most people there are few of them in their lifetime unless they travel to experience them:

 * Don't bother with a still or video camera.
 The results show practically nothing.
 As with a first kiss, the idea is to pay attention and savor the moment forever.